SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ## Designing sgRNA-insert pairs
 The design of sgRNA-insert pairs can be performed using the CRISPRFlow web application or the original Python scripts.
-The web appliation is more user firendly, as no prior bioinformatic knowledge and installations are neccessary.
+The web appliation is more user friendly, as no prior bioinformatic knowledge and installations are neccessary.
 You can find the web application *here*.
 All instruction on how to use the individual tabs and functions can be found on the website.

 ### Overview of the functions in the web application